Pride, Louisiana: Library

 East Baton Rouge Parish Library operates the Pride-Chaneyville Branch Library.
 The library first opened in 1941.
 It was initially located in the gymnasium of Pride High School.
 The next location was a temporary building on the grounds of Northeast Elementary School, 782 sqft large, where it moved in 1983.
 It moved into its current location, a 12086 sqft standalone building across from the elementary school and adjacent to Northeast High School, on December 12, 2005.
 This building was designed by Robert Coleman & Partners Architects, AIA.
-The branch will reopen in February 2017 due to replacement reasons.
+The branch reopened in February 2017 due to replacement reasons.